hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **Shadows** : changes the resolution of shadows.
 256 and 512 would increase GPU performance a lot.
-1024 being vanilla resolution, it is useless by default, but it fixes some graphical issues on certain setups.
+1024 being vanilla resolution, it is useless by default, but it can fix some graphical issues on certain setups.

   <div>
     <a href="https://imgsli.com/MTc5MTM1">